Chain-Frost/tuflow_validator/README.md

 - Skips unresolved tokens/macros that contain `<<...>>`.
 - Recursively checks referenced control files and summarizes nested issues.
 - Warns when scenario/event tokens `<<~s1~>>`-`<<~s9~>>` or `<<~e1~>>`-`<<~e9~>>` listed anywhere in a TCF value are missing from the filename.
+- When a versioned TCF/TGC/TBC/ECF is the latest in its folder, referenced files with numeric versions (e.g. `v07`, `011`, `Model12`) are checked for latest versions (warns when newness is ambiguous).
+Latest control files are determined per folder and must be referenced by a latest TCF.
 - Checks `Set Variable Version` tokens against the current filename (info when present, warning when missing).
 - Configurable minimum diagnostic severity (default: `hint`).